roblebob/ud801-popular-movies/README.md

 # ud801: Popular Movies

-The here presented solution devides all data associated with a movie (accessible using "www.moviedb.org") into
+The here presented solution devides all data associated with a particular movie (accessible using "www.moviedb.org") into
 - one __Main__
-- multiple __Details__
+- multiple __Detail__s

-each stored separately within its table.
+each is stored separately within its own table.

 &nbsp;
 &nbsp;